 Given that the Re and Os solutes are known to diffuse and trap at dislocations, it is proposed here that during the dynamic conditions of a neutron irradiation in which the composition and local microstructure is continuously evolving (transmutation products forming, dislocation structures being produced and evolving) clusters are initially formed at the core of the dislocations, and that the precipitates tend to lie along the habit planes of the dislocations.
 Precipitates may then undergo further growth through trapping of transmutation products diffusing through the matrix, or by sequential collision cascades collapsing in the approximately same volume.
-Similar observations have been made in reactor pressure vessel steels in which Cu-rich precipitates form on dislocations based on an accumulation of solute concentration due to interactions between the solute atoms and radiation induced point defects.
-[26] Due to the highly dynamic nature of the system, the distribution of habit planes upon which the precipitates lie is not equivalent to the habit planes on which dislocations are for ion irradiation studies on model alloy systems, e.g. W-Re, W-Re-Os.
+Due to the highly dynamic nature of the system, the distribution of habit planes upon which the precipitates lie is not equivalent to the habit planes on which dislocations are for ion irradiation studies on model alloy systems, e.g. W-Re, W-Re-Os.
 The notion that the precipitates form on dislocations, and then evolve to lie along the initial habit plane on the dislocations within which they form is supported by the observation of the approximate angles subtended between the observed dislocations.